Introduction to Yubeng Village, China

-Nestled in a farming valley on the border of Tibet, amongst lush green forests, surrounded by rugged glacier covered mountains lie the 2 small villages of Upper & Lower Yubeng.
-There is a dirt road that goes to the village, however you must hike in (or take a mule for the less walking inclined “hikers”).
+Nestled in a farming valley in China on the border of Tibet, amongst lush green forests, surrounded by rugged glacier covered mountains lie the 2 small villages of Upper & Lower Yubeng.
+There is a dirt road that goes to the village, however, you must hike in (or take a mule for the less walking inclined “hikers”).
 The valley is amazingly beautiful with spectacular views of the mountains, alpine hikes to waterfalls and glaciers, but sadly can also be quite trashed on the trail.
 The towns have a rural farming feel even if at least half the building are guesthouses or restaurants.
 It’s well worth the trip and in the approximately 4 months I’ve been in China so far, this offered the best wilderness experience.

 Helpful things to know